KelloggKETI/documents/standards.md

 Applications MUST include a functional specification document.
 Applications MUST include a suite of functional tests.
 Applications MUST include a mapping of functional specifications to functional tests.
 This mapping MAY be included as comments in the functional tests or as a separate document.

-Applications SHOULD include unit tests with reasonable code and feature coverage (see [this SO post](http://stackoverflow.com/questions/90002/what-is-a-reasonable-code-coverage-for-unit-tests-and-why) for reaonable).
+Applications SHOULD include unit tests with reasonable code and feature coverage (see [this SO post](http://stackoverflow.com/questions/90002/what-is-a-reasonable-code-coverage-for-unit-tests-and-why) for a definition of reaonable).

 > @todo Decide if we should be more specific about unit testing code coverage.